-- DOC's recidivism rate is 23.4% ranking it the lowest in the country among the 45 other states that measure recidivism similarly. - DOC continues to improve the consistency of its probation and parole districts through the implementation of Operational Assessment Reviews conducted by teams of staff from other probation and parole districts.
+- DOC's recidivism rate is 22.4% ranking it the lowest in the country among the 45 other states that measure recidivism similarly. - DOC continues to improve the consistency of its probation and parole districts through the implementation of Operational Assessment Reviews conducted by teams of staff from other probation and parole districts.
 The Review looks at compliance with policies, contacts with offenders, case-plan driven supervision and use of evidence based practices to reduce recidivism. - DOC continues to focus major efforts on reducing the number of homeless releases from prison.
-DOC continues to collaborate on community housing placements for offenders with health care needs through regular contact with local social services agencies, the Department of Aging and Rehabilitative Services, Department of Medical Assistance, local community services boards, local non-profit organizations, nursing homes and housing providers. - DOC's sex offender containment model of probation supervision has operated effectively and provided intensive GPS supervision, polygraph examinations and treatment services to sex offenders, including supervision of Sexually Violent Predator conditional release cases from the Virginia Center for Behavioral Rehabilitation on behalf of the Department of Behavioral Health and Disability Services. - DOC has expanded the use of evidence based interventions with medium to high risk probation cases by training and coaching staff on the effective use of core correctional practices using the EPICS II research based model, with 94% of staff trained thus far. - DOC has partnered with George Mason University's Center for Advancing Correctional Excellence and implemented the SOARING project that expanded from 3 pilot locations to 9 additional probation and parole districts.
-SOARING uses eLearning and supervisor observation and coaching to increase probation officer effectiveness in using risk and needs assessment, case planning and interactions with offenders to motivate and support change. - DOC continues to operate "Learning Teams" in all community corrections units whereby staff meet together in small groups twice per month and utilize dialogue practices to resolve issues, advance team work, create improved operations and improve their intervention skills with offenders. - The DOC transformed its detention and diversion centers to bring them in line with evidence based practices.
+DOC continues to collaborate on community housing placements for offenders with health care needs through regular contact with local social services agencies, the Department of Aging and Rehabilitative Services, Department of Medical Assistance, local community services boards, local non-profit organizations, nursing homes and housing providers. - DOC's sex offender containment model of probation supervision has operated effectively and provided intensive GPS supervision, polygraph examinations and treatment services to sex offenders, including supervision of Sexually Violent Predator conditional release cases from the Virginia Center for Behavioral Rehabilitation on behalf of the Department of Behavioral Health and Disability Services. - DOC has expanded the use of evidence-based interventions with medium to high-risk probation cases by training and coaching staff on the effective use of core correctional practices using the EPICS II research based model, with 94% of staff trained thus far. - DOC has collaborated with George Mason University's Center for Advancing Correctional Excellence and implemented the SOARING project that expanded from 3 pilot locations to 9 additional probation and parole districts.
+SOARING uses eLearning and supervisor observation and coaching to increase probation officer effectiveness in using risk and needs assessment, case planning and interactions with offenders to motivate and support change. - DOC continues to operate "Learning Teams" in all community corrections units whereby staff meet together in small groups twice per month and utilize dialogue practices to resolve issues, advance team work, create improved operations and improve their intervention skills with offenders. - The DOC transformed its Detention and Diversion Centers to bring them in line with evidence based practices.
 The Community Corrections Alternative Program (CCAP) provides improved services for offenders and better meets the needs of sentencing courts.
 The new program is driven by the risks and needs for the offender and is performance based, with programs based on research that produces recidivism reductions.
-These changes were effective May 1, 2017.

-- Offenders discharging prison are provided with brief cognitive-behavioral peer support groups to follow up prison treatment and provide guidance immediately upon reentry. - DOC continues to operate the Federal Fidelity Bonding Program for all criminal justice offenders in Virginia to assist with employability. - DOC probation and parole chiefs actively participated as co-conveners of Local Reentry Councils in most localities in Virginia in partnership with the Virginia Department of Social Services. - The DOC has a leading role in the Secretary of Public Safety's Evidence Based Decision Making (EBDM) initiative and focuses on building collaborations with key stakeholders such as the courts, prosecutor, local jail, and victim witness, local and state corrections.
-The planning is directed at using data to make system changes and improve criminal justice outcomes. - In July 2017 the General Assembly fully funded 20 mental health specialists and 6 cognitive counselors for the probation and parole districts.
+These changes were effective May 1, 2017. - Offenders discharging prison are provided with brief cognitive-behavioral peer support groups to follow up prison treatment and provide guidance immediately upon reentry. - DOC continues to operate the Federal Fidelity Bonding Program for all criminal justice offenders in Virginia to assist with employability. - DOC probation and parole chiefs actively participated as co-conveners of Local Reentry Councils in most localities in Virginia in partnership with the Virginia Department of Social Services. - In July 2017, the General Assembly fully funded 20 mental health specialists and 6 cognitive counselors for the probation and parole districts.
 The positions are needed to prevent deterioration of behavior by persons with mental illness and to pilot cognitive interventions at the districts.